MetaBorgCube/metaborg-go/static-semantics.md

   here `v` is only visible in the condition and the body

 * structs
   * constructed either by providing all fields positionally, or by providing some fields by name
   * structurally equal structs with a different name, (same fields and field types) can be converted by `Struct2(struct1)`
-  * struct members are accessed using dot-notation `s.Fld`. _ambiguous
-    with package element access_
+  * struct members are accessed using dot-notation `s.Fld`. _ambiguous with package element access_
   * _accessing a field via a struct pointer does not require explicit dereferencing of the pointer_
+  * anonymous fields
+    * unqualified type name is used as the field name
+    * anonymous fields cause methods of the anonymous fields be promoted to methods of the struct

 * types
   * new named types are introduced using `type Name TypeExpr`